AAVision/text-in-text/README.md

 ## Usage :rocket:

-The tool can encode and decode the texts and it takes the following attributes:
+The tool can encode and decode the texts, and it takes the following attributes:

 - Encoding:
 ```bash